 Skip to main content

-On average, hydrocodone stays in the system for 1 to 4 days.
-However, detection times vary depending on the type of test, dosage, metabolic rate, and how frequently the medication is used.
+In many cases, hydrocodone is detectable for about 1 to 4 days, depending on the test type, dosage, metabolic rate, overall health, and how frequently the medication is used.

 Hydrocodone Detection Times by Test Type